Donate Exit site

 Join a course

-The Level 1 Training Course runs over 5 half an hour sessions, or 2 evenings.
-The course costs £25 to attend, and currently all sessions happen via Zoom - each session is also recorded so you can catch up on any that you miss!
+The Level 1 Training Course runs over six half an hour sessions or two evenings.
+The course costs £30 to attend, and all sessions happen via Zoom – each session is also recorded so you can catch up on any that you miss!

 See upcoming dates